 - Ear plugs / eye mask

-Of course, your list may vary somewhat but we think the above should be a good starting point.
+Of course, your list may vary somewhat, but we think the above is a good starting point.

 Laundry on Safari

 Depending on how long your safari trip is, it’s possible that you might need to do a little laundry as you travel.
-We’ve done a couple of five-week safari trips, and we had to do laundry a few times on both of those trips.
+We’ve done a couple of five-week safari trips, and we had to do laundry a few times on both.

-The main things you will need are going to be some form of travel wash, a sink stopper, and a portable clothesline to hang your clothes.
+The main things you will need are some form of travel wash, a sink stopper, and a portable clothesline to hang your clothes.

-For laundry wash in a travel sized bottle or tube we like the Dr. Beckmanns travel wash, Sink Suds, or the Sea to Summit Wash, all of which we have used to do laundry whilst traveling all around the world.
-Or just put your favorite liquid laundry detergent in a reusable plastic or silicone bottle and pack it along.
+For laundry wash in a travel-sized bottle or tube we like Dr. Beckmann’s travel wash, Sink Suds, or the Sea to Summit Wash, all of which we have used to do laundry whilst travelling all around the world.
+Or just put your favourite liquid laundry detergent in a reusable plastic or silicone bottle and pack it along.

 For a clothesline, there are lots of portable clotheslines on Amazon.
 We particularly like this one as it packs away small and you don’t need to pack pegs.
 For a sink stopper, Jess has been using this one for over 10 years.